develop-me/bootcamp--week-03--programming-fundamentals/scripts/02/01/script.md

 - A function is a block of code that does a specific thing
 - We can use it as many times as we like
 - Show anonymous addition function first
-- Can assign a function a variable like any of value
+- Can assign a function to a variable like any other value
 - Functions don't run until you **call** them
 - When you call a function you can pass it **arguments**
 - Functions normally return values